Rainbow Butterfly Unicorn Kitty

+Premise

-The series stars Felicity, a spirited magical kitty who is also part rainbow, butterfly, and unicorn, as she goes on adventures with her friends in the mashup city of Mythlandia.
-In the United States, Nickelodeon acquired broadcast rights to the first season from Funrise Toys.
+The series follows Felicity, a spirited magical cat who is part rainbow, part butterfly, part unicorn and 100% kitty, as she goes on adventures with her best friends in the mashup city of Mythlandia.

 Plot

-Rainbow Butterfly Unicorn Kitty follows the mythical adventures of Felicity, a magical cat that is part rainbow, part butterfly, and part unicorn.
+Rainbow Butterfly Unicorn Kitty is about a young magical cat named Felicity, who is part rainbow, part butterfly, part unicorn and 100% kitty.
 She has transformative powers that allow her to choose between Rainbow Power, Butterfly Power, Unicorn Power, and following the events of Purrfect Party, Kitty Power.
-Her friends; Miguel, a down-to-earth Anubis chihuahua, Athena, a book-smart owl, and Yana the ditzy yeti, accompany Felicity on their various adventures in the city of Mythlandia, a place full of fairy tale creatures, wizards, giants, dragons, and much more, while also occasionally hanging out together at Mythic Malts, a restaurant owned by Moona that sells delicious malts, to cool down.
+Her best friends; Miguel, a down-to-earth Anubis chihuahua, Athena, a book-smart owl, and Yana the ditzy yeti, accompany Felicity on their various mythical adventures in Mythlandia, a city full of fairy tale creatures, wizards, giants, dragons, and much more, while also occasionally hanging out together at Mythic Malts, a restaurant owned by Moona that sells delicious malts, to cool down.

 Each episode has been stated to "explore female empowerment and non-conformity" as Felicity transforms into different forms using her magical abilities.
 The series is also a celebration of individuality and self-confidence.